venenux/alpine-wiki/tutorials/server-alpine-webmin-320.md

 ## 4 - Configuration for modules

-The installation only provides core functionality of webmin, to get full power or not have problems before installing the most basic modules we still need to install some additional packages, this avoid problems when you try to install extra modules of the webmin system:
+The installation only provides core functionality of webmin, but for full power or not have problems before installing the most basic modules we still need to install some additional packages, this avoid problems when you try to install extra modules of the webmin system, so please if you dont know check [How to use this guide](#how-to-use-this-guide) section, otherwise runs all of the following commands as root user:

 ```
 apk add doas bash shadow shadow-uidmap musl-locales musl-locales-lang \
  e2fsprogs btrfs-progs exfat-utils f2fs-tools dosfstools xfsprogs jfsutils zfs \
  acpi patch coreutils mdadm e2fsprogs-extra attr smartmontools doas-sudo-shim \
- proute2 netpbm poppler-utils libjpeg-turbo-utils
+ iproute2 netpbm poppler-utils libjpeg-turbo-utils

 cat > /etc/doas.d/apkgeneral.conf << EOF
 permit nopass general as root cmd apk